cdxxotus/zenithic/README.md

 ### React.JS (made in USA)

-- Size: Zenithic is smaller in size than React.js, requiring only a fraction of the memory footprint of existing frameworks, making it easier to create responsive and performant applications.
+- Size: Zenithic (< 30KB) is smaller in size than React.js (React + React-dom = 139KB), requiring only a fraction of the memory footprint of existing frameworks, making it easier to create responsive and performant applications.

 - Templating System: Zenithic offers a powerful templating system and state management library that reduce the amount of code needed to implement a feature, enhancing developer productivity.